 In the United States, the average 70 square-foot loft conversion costs around $50,000 – $70,000, including all materials, labor charges, and other essentials.

-As with most home renovation projects, the actual price that you ultimately pay will be largely determined by the size of your space, with other factors such as your choice of materials.
+As with most home renovation projects, the actual price that you ultimately pay for the loft conversion will be largely determined by the size of your space, with other factors such as your choice of loft conversion materials.

-Before we dive into our money-saving tips, let’s break down the kind of costs you should expect to pay.
+Before we dive into our money-saving tips, let’s break down the kind of costs you should expect to pay for loft conversion.

 Flooring ($1,500 – $4,000)